Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 ### Iterating lists of secrets

-Using the SecretsClient, you can retrieve and iterate through all of the secrets in a Key Vault, as well as through all of the deleted secrets and the versions of a specific secret.
+Using the SecretClient, you can retrieve and iterate through all of the secrets in a Key Vault, as well as through all of the deleted secrets and the versions of a specific secret.
 The following API methods are available: